 The Triangle Transportation Demand Management Program links state policy and funding with local and regional transportation providers to reduce dependence on automobiles.
 The Town of Carrboro provides an annual grant to promote Transportation Demand Management and travel options.
 As of 2020, there is a new grant in place to help educate residents about diverse transportation options (previously on hold due to the pandemic).
-Carrboro has partnered with Chapel Hill with Triangle JCOG/NCDOT for several years and is also working with the Duke Center for Advanced Hindsight and Orange County to design welcome packets for new residents on how to create a transportation routine that does not consist of driving.
+Carrboro has partnered with Chapel Hill Triangle JCOG/NCDOT for several years and is also working with the Duke Center for Advanced Hindsight and Orange County to design welcome packets for new residents on how to create a transportation routine that does not consist of driving.
 The Town should continue to pursue funding in partnership with Chapel Hill Transit and Orange County transit to improve transportation options in Carrboro.

-c) Include multiple languages in public transit signage and wayfinding.
-(Community Meeting)
+C Include multiple languages in public transit signage and wayfinding.

 Many residents of Carrboro's linguistically diverse population do not have access to personal vehicles and depend on public transit.
 However, current signage is mostly in English, making it difficult to use the public transit system.
 Public transit usage would benefit from signage in multiple languages, so that those who are most comfortable reading another language can easily access public transportation and get around town.
-Consider high tech solutions (ie. electronic signs) as well as low tech signs.
+Explore high tech solutions (ie. electronic signs) as well as low tech signs.

-"Taking the bus is hard when [there is a] language barrier [...] and [people] may not be able to read the sign or when to get off" - Community member d) Collaborate with the North Carolina Capital Area Metropolitan Planning Organization to determine future regional uses for rail lines whose current uses will end in the near future.
+D Collaborate with the North Carolina Capital Area Metropolitan Planning Organization to determine future regional uses for rail lines whose current uses will end in the near future.